chance2021/devopsdaydayup/001-ELKMonitoring/README.md

 ## 4. Go to Kibana.
 In Dashboard, select "[Metricbeat System] Host overview ECS"

 a.
 Open your browser and go to [http://0.0.0.0:5601/](http://0.0.0.0:5601/) (if the metricbeat is installed in your local host).
-Enter the username/passwors set in `docker-compose.yaml`.
+Enter the username(default is elastic)/passwors set in `.env`.

 b.
 Click the menu icon in the top left and go to "Dashboard"